Sustainable Solutions

 Recession-Proof & Survival Gardening

 Food resilience is one of the most practical forms of sustainability.
-These posts focus on growing more useful food, stretching garden resources, and designing systems that still work in small spaces.
+These posts focus on growing more useful food, stretching resources, and building systems that still work in small spaces.

 Recession Proof Gardening Explained